Kent27/ai-setup/lean-agents-md-prompt.md

 ## Phase 3: Create or Update Sub-Folder AGENTS.md Files

-**Target: concise but sufficient, typically ~40-90 lines for new files.
+**Target: concise but sufficient, typically under 90 lines for new files.
 Existing AGENTS.md files may expand up to 150 lines if needed.** Only for directories with non-obvious patterns.

 **Do NOT generate a sub-AGENTS.md if the directory follows standard framework conventions with no surprises.**

 ### Required Sections (2-3 only)

-**1. Identity** (2 lines)
+**1. Identity** (heading + one-sentence description)
 ```markdown
 # [Directory] AGENTS.md